kgrewee/roobie/README.md

 ### Sizes

 Classes are suffixed with a size, if applicable.
-We use a basic and very relatable convention, much like the one you'd see at a local store.
-Small, Medium, Large & Extra Large sizes are offered for most classes.
-Extreme sizes are offered for some classes, such as txt, like Extra Extra Small(xxs) & Extra Extra Large(xxl).
 Size values are configurable at the top of `roobie.css`.

 - s - Small
 - m - Medium
 - l - Large
 - xl - Extra large

 More extreme sizes follow the same convention.
+Only some classes offer these when it makes sense, such as txt.

 ### Hover States